itzdarsh/MongoAFTS/README.md

 hit localhost:3001 (search in server.listen() method if not 3001)

 Setting up frontend:
+Simple and Easy step is [host the index.html in realm](https://docs.mongodb.com/realm/hosting/host-a-single-page-application/)

+If not you can host in your system:
 1. cd ../frontend
 2. npm install serve
 3. npx serve